Stalagmite and its speed

 Packaging fields

-A similar comparison was performed: a class with fields packaging against case class
+A similar comparison was performed: a class with fields packaging against case class.

 They contain the fields: i: Option[Int],